blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 and group populations from the ACS.

 Crucially, CPS-VRS data
-[seems to under-report the turnout gaps between White and non-White voters.
+[seems to under-report the turnout gaps between white and non-white voters.
 ](https://static1.squarespace.com/static/5fac72852ca67743c720d6a1/t/5ff8a986c87fc6090567c6d0/1610131850413/CPS_AFS_2021.pdf)
 So all of our results looking at race-specific turnout should be viewed skeptically: the gaps are likely larger than we see in the data, though it's unclear if this comes from over-estimating VOC turnout or under-estimating WNH turnout.
-There are other publically available surveys which, when possible, validate survey reponses via state voter files, primarily the
+There are other publicly available surveys which, when possible, validate survey responses via state voter files, primarily the
 [CCES](https://cces.gov.harvard.edu).
 That survey is smaller: approximately 50,000 people surveyed each year, with about 40,000 validated voters.
 For this post,